Spirit0327/aarushg_2025/navigation/volleyball.md

 ### Iconic Players 🌟

 What I find most captivating are the players who have donned the Japan jersey.
-Stars like **Kōki Nishida** and **Yūki Ishikawa** have inspired countless fans, including me.
+Stars like **Yuji Nishida** and **Yūki Ishikawa** have inspired countless fans, including me.
 Their ability to perform under pressure and lead their team is something I admire deeply.
 I often find myself imitating their moves while playing with friends, hoping to capture just a fraction of their skill. 💪

 ### The Spirit of the Team 🤝